MichaelCasaDev/password-generator/README.md

-# password-generator
+# Password Generator

 A simple password generator made in JS!